Guide to Chianti, Italy - Tuscan Wine Country

 Butcher shop meals

-Butcher Dario Cecchini of Antica Macelleria d Cecchini in Panzano has achieved celebrity status for his flamboyant multi-course tasting menus, 30 to 50 euros, accompanied by his recitations of Dante.
+Butcher Dario Cecchini of Antica Macelleria Cecchini in Panzano has achieved celebrity status for his flamboyant multi-course tasting menus, 30 to 50 euros, accompanied by his recitations of Dante.

 With less fanfare and (and lower expense) you can enjoy well-stuffed panini and heaping tasting platters of meats and cheeses beneath hanging hams and salamis at Antica Macelleria Falorni in Greve.